Unipolar Depression: Definition, Symptoms, and Treatment

 Physical conditions and medications: Physical illnesses—such as stroke, heart disease, and other chronic conditions that cause pain or discomfort—can increase a person’s risk of developing severe depression.
 The same goes for certain drugs, including isotretinoin (used to treat acne), steroids, and a smoking cessation drug called varenicline; however, it’s always best to discuss the benefits and risks with your healthcare provider.

-Major depression diagnosis and treatment
+Unipolar depression diagnosis

-A clinical depression diagnosis is often based on several factors.
+A unipolar diagnosis is often based on several factors.
 Your healthcare provider may conduct a physical exam and blood work in order to rule out any underlying health problems that could be causing the symptoms.
 You’ll also be asked to complete a self-reported psychiatric evaluation, such as a Patient Health Questionnaire-9 (PHQ-9), so that your provider can better understand your symptoms, thoughts, feelings and behaviors.

 Medication for depression